ViewComponent/view_component/README.md

 #### Performance

-Based on our benchmarks, components are 10x faster than partials.
-You can find the benchmark script we used to get that number [here](performance/benchmark.rb).
-If you'd like to run the benchmarks locally, you can run `bundle exec rake benchmark`.

-The benchmark script is a work-in-progress, so improvements are welcome!
+Based on our [benchmarks](performance/benchmark.rb), ViewComponents are ~10x faster than partials.

 #### Standards